 Spiralize the amount of noodles you want.
 I chose one zucchini.
 You can add more based on your preference.

 Once the time is done, drain most of the water in the pasta.
-Retain some water with the pasta.
+Retain a small amount of water with the pasta.

 Add spiralized zucchini and saute for a minute